YunoHost/doc/pages/02.administer/45.tutorials/35.email_relay/email_configure_relay.md

 - **SMTP relay port** : Port use with the distant server.
 - **SMTP relay user** : Login or identification mail server.
 - **SMTP relay password** : Your SMTP relay password.
+-
+! [fa=exclamation-triangle /] Password with `#` char won't works properly due to postfix limitation (it's possible other chars are forbidden, don't hesitate to report it to update this doc).

 ![Option-Relais-Smtp](image://relay_smtp_option_webadmin_en.png?resize=800)